gosqasorg/home/README.md

 Concurrent to the software roadmap, we also need "social developments" which are not embodied in software.
 We need to develop a culture of:
 * Using standardized quality assurance tests and documenting them.
-* Sharing knowledge about how to evaluate a provenance
+* Sharing knowledge about how to evaluate a provenance.
-* Developing a culture of authentiacing quality assurance tester identity.
+* Developing a culture of authenticating quality assurance tester identity.
 * Developing best practices that make fraud impractically difficult.

 # A Note on Our Trademarks

-Although all of our code is open-source, you may not user our trademarkes without written permission.
+Although all of our code is open-source, you may not use our trademarks without written permission.
 Our trademarks include:
 1. The word GOSQAS
 2. The term "Global Open Source Quality Assurance System"